cetinfikri07/crm-and-recommendation-systems/README.md

 - To see analytics about Customer Lifetime Value go to ```dashboard/customer-lifetime```
 - To make Customer Lifetime Value predictions go to  ```dashboard/customer-lifetime-prediction```

-Application my be running slow, please be patient :innocent: </br>
+Application may be running slow due to high volume of data, please be patient :innocent: </br>
 If you encouter with a problem please contact me via Linkedin.